Lineage Group works exclusively with business families, founders and family offices.

 Whether navigating a liquidity event, planning for generational change, or professionalising a growing enterprise, we tailor our approach to meet each family’s unique needs.

-Here are a few stories of families and founders we've worked with — each one on their own path to clarity, structure, and long-term success.
+These are stories of families and founders we’ve supported — each navigating their own path toward alignment, continuity, and lasting impact.

 -